ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: ZK-AMS Admission and Provisioning Workflows

+where $\mathsf{Canon}(\cdot)$ denotes a deterministic canonicalization procedure and $\mathsf{SigVerify}(\cdot)$ is the signature-verification function.
+These checks respectively enforce credential integrity, issuer-certified validity, and holder ownership.

+To make the admission request compatible with recursive aggregation, the user transforms $(x,W)$ into a committed relaxed R1CS instance--witness pair $(\mathcal{I},\mathcal{W})$ of the common relation $\mathcal{R}_{adm}$.
+Concretely, the relaxed R1CS vectors that would normally remain explicit are represented to the batching layer through public commitments, while their openings remain inside the witness.
+ZK-AMS uses an additively homomorphic linear commitment~\cite{Baum18}, compatible with BGV-style evaluation over the plaintext ring $R_t$.
+Let $\mathsf{pp_{commit}}=(G,H)$, where $G\in R_t^{k\times \ell}$ and $H\in R_t^{k\times m}$ are public matrices over $R_t$.
+For a message vector $M\in R_t^{m}$ and randomness vector $r\in R_t^{\ell}$, the commitment is defined as\footnotemark

-The parameters $G,H$ are generated once from public randomness (i.e., without trusted setup).
-Under standard lattice assumptions over $R_t$ (e.g., Module-SIS/LWE-type), the scheme provides computational binding, while hiding follows from fresh uniform randomness $r$.
-The additive homomorphism of (\ref{equ:new_commit}) preserves linear combinations, enabling commitment computation and folding to be carried out via BGV homomorphic operations on ciphertexts.
+The matrices $G$ and $H$ are generated once from public randomness and thereafter treated as system parameters.

+This commitment instantiation does not introduce an additional trusted setup beyond public parameter generation.
+Under standard lattice assumptions over $R_t$ (e.g., Module-SIS/LWE-type assumptions), it provides computational binding, while hiding follows from fresh uniform randomness $r$.
+Its additive homomorphism preserves linear combinations, which is exactly the algebraic property needed to evaluate commitments and folding updates through BGV homomorphic operations on ciphertexts.